-When the seasons change I like to make a new project for the front entrance to our home.
-Since Christmas is here it was time to come up with something new.
+When the seasons change I like to make a new project for the front entrance of our home and since Christmas is here it was time for something new.

-Today’s project is a little different because some of the reclaimed wood is from a wooden table I purchased the day before my brother died, which was the last day we spent together.
+Today’s piece is a little different because some of the reclaimed wood is from a wooden table I purchased years ago.

-This was years ago and over time the table weakened.
-I finally took it apart and slowly began using the wood in new projects.
+So, I took it apart and began using the wood in new projects.
 This sign is a keeper!

 Stenciling and Ribbon

-I’m still learning and improving with this stencil thing; I think I finally figured out where I’m going wrong.
-This one did turn out better and my next project will continue on the path of improvement.
+I’m still learning and improving with this stencil thing; believe I may have figured out where things were going wrong in the past.

-I love these stencils they’re so much fun and they match my personality.
+I love these stencils because they’re high quaility and they match my personality.

+Hot Cocoa anyone?
 My favorite additions to the perfect cup of hot cocoa are simple, always use milk for the base, add a little vanilla ice cream and frozen raspberries right before serving.
-If you come to visit hot cocoa is on the menu.
+If you come to visit here, hot cocoa is on the menu.